jonobr1/two.js/README.md

 ## Change Log

 ##### Nightly
-+ Refactor of renderers and scenegraph for optimization.
-Relinquishing events for flags.
++ Refactor of renderers and scenegraph for performance optimization
+  - Relinquishing events for flags

 ##### October 25, 2013 [v0.3.0](https://github.com/jonobr1/two.js/tree/v0.3.0)
 + Can properly pass `domElement` on construction of new instance of two